 For the first few days, place him in the crib for daytime naps.
 When he became familiar with the crib, then let him sleep in it at night also.
 But make sure to place the crib next to your bed, which would help the baby sleep comfortably.

-Some people took an opposite tack and put the baby in the crib for nighttime sleep.
+Some people took the opposite tack and put the baby in the crib for nighttime sleep.
 This is also an alternative step that works for most babies.

 Hopefully, these simple tips would help you, especially if you are a nursing mother, and ponder how to transition baby from co-soling to crib.